 "The power stuff has to be separate, I think.
 And I'm not sure how the digital stuff fits with the analog stuff."

-Rick slowed down for the next red light, signaling and moving into the left turn lane.
+Rick slowed down for the red light at the next intersection, signaling and moving into the left turn lane.
 "Yeah, yeah, tell me again the difference between digital and analog."

 "Digital is about discrete values and analog is about continuous values.
 You know that."